Originally published in Points West magazine

 About author Peter Hassrick

 Hassrick was born in Philadelphia and raised in Denver.
 He earned a BA in History, University of Colorado and a MA in Art History, University of Denver.
 Selected books include Frederic Remington (Abrams, 1973), The Way West (Abrams, 1977), The Rocky Mountains: A Vision for Artists in the 19th Century (U of Oklahoma Press, 1983) with Patricia Trenton, Treasures of the Old West (Abrams, 1984), Charles Russell (Abrams/Smithsonian, 1989), Frederic Remington: A Catalogue Raisonné (BBHC, 1996) with Melissa Webster, Wildlife and Western Heroes: Alexander Phimister Proctor, Sculptor (Amon Carter Museum, 2003), In Contemporary Rhythm: The Art of Ernest L. Blumenschein (U of Oklahoma Press, 2008) with Elizabeth Cunningham, The American West in Bronze (Metropolitan Museum of Art, 2013) with others, Painted Journeys: The Art of John Mix Stanley (U of Oklahoma Press, 2015) with Mindy Besaw, Drawn to Yellowstone: Artists in America’s First National Park (WordsWorth / Buffalo Bill Center of the West, 2016), and The Best of Proctor’s West: An In-depth Study of Eleven of Proctor’s Bronzes (Buffalo Bill Center of the West, 2017) with others.
-He recently completed an updated edition and digital component of Frederic Remington Catalogue Raisonné.
+At the time this article was written, he had recently completed an updated edition and digital component of Frederic Remington Catalogue Raisonné.